chigozieorunta/woo-hide-order-address-details/README.md

-# woo-modify-order-details
+# woo-hide-order-details
-A simple woocommerce plugin designed to help modify the displayed address information on each order.
+A simple woocommerce plugin designed to help hide the displayed address information on each order.